This section includes information on the research exchange experiences of the project partners

 4. How would you describe your secondment experience in one sentence?

-A highly enriching and motivating experience that bridged science and practical innovation.
+It was a highly enriching and motivating experience that bridged science and practical innovation.

-5. What project or task did you enjoy the most during your stay? // Did you learn anything new or unexpected?
+5. What project or task did you enjoy the most during your stay?
+Did you learn anything new or unexpected?
 What was it?

-I enjoyed learning how to synthesize vaterite, using it to encapsulate contaminants, and being able to follow the entire process under the microscope. // Yes!
+And yes!
 I didn't know before going that I would have the opportunity to learn how to make biocarriers, and it was fascinating.
 I had also never worked with the flow cytometer, and it was very interesting to discover how it works and the many things you can measure.

 6. What surprised you most about working in a different country or with a new team?